Learn about the best sales techniques and tactics backed by sales professionals that you can use to close more deals this quarter.

 Building interest and desire may take a few cold outreaches before you get a positive response.
 So create a cadence of emails and calls that accounts for this.
 When the lead finally replies positively, it’s time to get them to take action.

-After they’ve expressed interest, call the lead to action by requesting a longer conversation.
+After they’ve expressed interest, immediately call the lead to action by requesting a longer conversation.
 Explain what you hope to accomplish on the call: to learn more about their needs and assess fit.
+Your goal is to present the value of continuing the conversation with you.

 After they’ve agreed to a time, send them a calendar invite with a message briefing them on what will occur in the meeting or on the call, and consider including any materials you'd like them to review beforehand if they have time.
 You could also upgrade the CTA by including a way for them to auto-schedule time with you for a short call via Calendly.

-Once you've built your lead generation funnel, be sure to optimize it early and often by testing your funnel and conversions, optimizing your content, and relying on software.
+Once you've built your lead generation funnel, be sure to optimize it early and often by testing and tracking your funnel and conversions, prioritizing SEO, and relying on software.
 Doing so will increase the chances that the hard work you've put into the funnel pays off and results in high-quality leads that are fans of your brand and interested in your product or service.
 Here are a few specific ways to optimize your funnel:

 When creating and optimizing your lead generation funnel, use software such as a CRM, landing page builder, and/or lead generation funnel software whenever possible rather than doing it all manually.
-They can help you build the most effective funnel possible and continue monitoring it for potential improvements.
 Next, we'll look at a few lead generation funnel software options that you can choose from.

-These are some of the best lead generation funnel software available:
+These are some of the best sales funnel software available for lead generation:

 To choose the right lead generation funnel software for your business, first plan out your funnel using the steps we've laid out in this article.
 Then, ensure the software you're considering offers features to help you build and execute each part of the funnel.
-If you're comfortable with the price, features, and reviews you find online, try out the software, and you'll find that it'll make building your funnel much quicker and easier.
+If you're comfortable with the price, features, and reviews, sign up for a trial or demo.
+Read our article on the top sales funnel software for a complete list of software with their pricing information and ideal use cases.

-A lead generation funnel maps the adventure a person takes with your brand on their way to becoming a qualified lead.
-It outlines where they come from, what content they see and interact with, and how they finally become qualified.
-A strong lead funnel will supply your salespeople with healthier pipelines filled to the brim with high-quality leads who trust and admire your brand.
+A lead generation funnel maps the adventure a person takes with your brand on their way to becoming a qualified lead, from where they come from, what content they see and interact with, to how they finally become qualified.
+A strong lead funnel will supply your reps with healthier pipelines filled with high-quality leads who trust and admire your brand.
+Now that you have the tools to implement a strong funnel, check out our guide on how to qualify leads the right way.